SlowC0ders/robohand/README.md

 ***Languages: C++, Python.***

 * Our system is built in ROS (robot operation system) framework.
-* All project is described with Nodes and Topics.
+* All projects are described with Nodes and Topics.
 *

 ### Structure (parts):